 The Amazon S3 API is the defacto standard for object storage to the point where every object storage software vendor claims compatibility.
 That said, AWS S3 compatibility is effectively binary.
 It works in all cases or it doesn’t.

 That means is that there are hundreds, perhaps thousands of corner cases where what you expect to happen does not.
 This is an area where Open Source software has a significant advantage.
 Given the size and diversity of the applications, operating systems and hardware architecture they have seen most of corner cases.

 As an application creator this matters.
 You will need to test your applications against those vendors.
 Open Source makes it easy to assess vendor claims and determine what platform performs against your applications.
 If it passes, it is likely cloud native.
 If it doesn’t, it isn’t.

 The second criteria for being ‘cloud native’ is to use a distributed architecture that leverages an external container orchestration platform.
-This means being Kubernetes-friendly.
+This means being Kubernetes native is a defining attribute of cloud native storage.
 Kubernetes is already the clear industry winner when it comes to container orchestration, so being built to work with Kubernetes is essential for a storage solution to be considered cloud native.

-What exactly does it mean for a storage to be Kubernetes-friendly?
+What exactly does it mean for a storage to be Kubernetes native?
 We think there are six main criteria.